-- 6 With pre-trained large models and their associated fine-tuning paradigms being constantly applied in deep learning, the performance - of large models achieves a dramatic boost, mostly owing to the improvements on both data quantity and quality.
-Next-generation - synchrotron light sources offer ultra-bright and highly coherent X-rays, which are becoming one of the largest data sources for - 9 scientific experiments.
-As one of the most data-intensive scanning-based imaging methodologies, ptychography produces an - immense amount of data, making the adoption of large deep learning models possible.
-Here, we introduce and refine the architecture - of a neural network model to improve the reconstruction performance, through fine-tuning large pre-trained model using a variety of - 12 datasets.
-The pre-trained model exhibits remarkable generalization capability, while the fine-tuning strategy enhances the - 13 reconstruction quality.
-We anticipate this work will contribute to the advancement of deep learning methods in ptychography, as well - 14 as in broader coherent diffraction imaging methodologies in future.
+With pre-trained large models and their associated fine-tuning paradigms being constantly applied in deep learning, the performance 6 of large models achieves a dramatic boost, mostly owing to the improvements on both data quantity and quality.
+Next-generation 7 synchrotron light sources offer ultra-bright and highly coherent X-rays, which are becoming one of the largest data sources for 8 scientific experiments.
+As one of the most data-intensive scanning-based imaging methodologies, ptychography produces an 9 immense amount of data, making the adoption of large deep learning models possible.
+Here, we introduce and refine the architecture 10 of a neural network model to improve the reconstruction performance, through fine-tuning large pre-trained model using a variety of 11 datasets.
+The pre-trained model exhibits remarkable generalization capability, while the fine-tuning strategy enhances the 12 reconstruction quality.
+We anticipate this work will contribute to the advancement of deep learning methods in ptychography, as well 13 as in broader coherent diffraction imaging methodologies in future.
+14

-Keyword: ptychography, artificial intelligence, imaging techniques, phase reconstruction, neural networks, fine-tuning
+16 Keyword: ptychography, artificial intelligence, imaging techniques, phase reconstruction, neural networks, fine-tuning

-INTRODUCTION
+18 INTRODUCTION

-X-ray ptychography, a synchrotron coherent imaging technique that is theoretically capable of achieving diffraction-limited resolution, has been widely used in materials1-3, life sciences^{4,5}, and other scientific fields6-8.
-Benefiting from the high brightness and excellent coherence nature of next-generation synchrotron sources, ptychography is reaching new levels of application scenarios.
-For example, the emergence of new ptychography based imaging technologies, including resonant ptychography^{9,10}, ptycho-tomography11-13, and in situ ptychography^{14,15}, allows for multi-dimensional analysis, fine structure study and functional characterization of large-volume samples with improved temporal resolution.
-Despite the potential of these new ptychography methods, significant challenges remain in the algorithmic and software domain to address their online data analysis requirements16.
+19 X-ray ptychography, a synchrotron coherent imaging technique that is theoretically capable of achieving diffraction-limited 20 resolution, has been widely used in materials1-3, life sciences, and other scientific fields6-8.
+Benefiting from the high brightness and 21 excellent coherence nature of next-generation synchrotron sources, ptychography is reaching new levels of application scenarios.
+For 22 example, the emergence of new ptychography based imaging technologies, including resonant ptychography, ptycho-tomography11-13, 23 and in situ ptychography, allows for multi-dimensional analysis, fine structure study and functional characterization of large-volume 24 samples with improved temporal resolution.
+Despite the potential of these new ptychography methods, significant challenges remain in 25 the algorithmic and software domain to address their online data analysis requirements.

 Phase retrieval and ptychographic sample reconstruction are inherently one of the most difficult tasks in synchrotron radiation methodologies.
-As a relatively time-consuming scanning imaging technique, one of the main goals of ptychography is to achieve real-time analysis.
-Although the traditional physical reconstruction process is maturely developed^{17-23}, it is currently difficult to achieve highly precise reconstruction for new high-throughput multidimensional characterizations.
+As a relatively time-consuming scanning imaging technique, one of the main goals of ptychography is to achieve realtime analysis.
+Although the traditional physical reconstruction process is maturely developed17-23, it is currently difficult to achieve highly precise reconstruction for new high-throughput multidimensional characterizations.
 Besides, the reconstruction algorithms are limited by numerous deficiencies, such as weak tolerance to interference, sensitivity to initial guesses, and the tendency to fall into local optima which may prevent obtaining a relatively accurate reconstruction.
-In recent years, Convolutional Neural Networks (CNNs) have achieved remarkable success in the field of image processing, such as image noise reduction24, image restoration25, image superresolution26 and object detection27, etc. Due to its efficiency and accuracy, CNN has been gradually adopted in the field of ptychography.
-Since 2017, CNNs have obtained good results on ptychography reconstruction^{28,29}.
-Later, PtychoNet30 and PtychoNN31 further improved the network architecture and achieved decent results under low overlap rates.
-In 2022, Welker32 and others constructed Deep Iterative Projections
+In recent years, Convolutional Neural Networks (CNNs) have achieved remarkable success in the field of image processing, such as image noise reduction , image restoration , image superhave obtained good results on ptychography reconstruction.
+Later, PtychoNet and PtychoNN further improved the network architecture and achieved decent results under low overlap rates.
+In 2022, Welker and others constructed Deep Iterative Projections